RedPitaya/Documentation/quickStart/alucase/alucase.rst

    the picture below, until it comes loose.

 .. figure:: STEMlab_10_heatsink.png
+   :align: center

 .. figure:: rp_alucase_08.jpg
+   :align: center

    Top of the Red Pitaya board showing the removed heat sink.

 4. Remove the remainder of the thermal paste.